David G. Haskell: Work

 Sounds Wild and Broken (Viking, 2022) was a finalist for the Pulitzer Prize in General Nonfiction.
 It was also a Finalist for the 2023 PEN/ E. O. Wilson Literary Science Writing Award and an Editor's Choice and a Recommended Paperback in the New York Times book review.
 Cynthia Barnett reviewing in The New York Times, wrote of the book that it "affirms Haskell as a laureate for the earth".
 The Acoustical Society of America awarded the book its 2021-2 Science Communication Award, Long Form Print.

 Thirteen Ways to Smell a Tree was described by Sir Peter Crane, FRS, as "'eclectic, brilliant and beautifully written" and by Kate Humble in The Radio Times Best Books of 2021 as "My favourite book of the year".

+In The New York Times Book Review, author Adam Nicolson said of How Flowers Made Our World, "A work of real passion… You feel like cheering.
+More Haskells, please, and more flowers".
+Christoph Irmscher wrote of the book in The Wall Street Journal, "exuberant prose engages all our senses, beckoning us, the way a flower would a curious bee, into a world of hidden wonders."

-Journalist Paul Kvinta's profile of Haskell in Outside Magazine was included in the 2018 anthology Best American Science and Nature Writing, edited by Sam Kean.
+Journalist Paul Kvinta's profile of Haskell in Outside magazine was included in the 2018 anthology Best American Science and Nature Writing, edited by Sam Kean.

+He served on the jury for the 2026 Pulitzer Prize in General Nonfiction, alongside Luis Alberto Urrea (chair), Marcia Chatelain, Andrea Elliott, and David Greenberg.